horleas/pacman/README.md

 + Add Music, Add better sprite movement ghost
 + Add swap Color board
 + Add Portail/Warper into map
-+ Mechanic to Place special Bonus at the beginning of the map
 + Make Compatible with Jar exportation
 + Modify Comportement of Ghost
 + Add Trap insta-kill